History of the

 of the Miss Deaf Utah Pageant

-Shirley Snow has the longest-serving record as a State Director, organizing six pageants.
-Shirley and Kristi Mortensen participated in the State Directors' Meeting with MDAP officials in Kansas City in 2004, marking the launch of the Miss Deaf America Program.
-However, they postponed discussions about the program's implementation until the next NAD/MDAP event in California in 2006.
-In 2006, debates arose about converting Miss Deaf America to Miss Deaf Ambassador due to the decreasing number of participating girls.
-Furthermore, the majority of girls in the mainstream program were not yet aware of the NAD and MDAP's existence.
+Shirley Snow, the longest-serving state director, has helped organize six Miss Deaf America pageants.
+Her passion was evident when she and Kristi Lee Mortensen attended the State Directors' Meeting with MDAP officials in Kansas City, Kansas in 2004.
+However, the state directors postponed discussion about the program's operation until the next NAD/MDAP summit in California in 2006, where they faced various problems, including a proposal to change Miss Deaf America's title to Miss Deaf Ambassador due to a decline in the number of participating girls.
+Furthermore, most girls in the mainstream program were unaware of the National Association of the Deaf or the Miss Deaf America Pageant.

 Andrea Garff Anderson Becomes the State Director